 Here are several details captured on 35mm film.
 I love how film is readily nostalgic whereas digital photographs have to be edited heavily in order to make them so.
 I think what that says about digital sensors is that there’s plenty of work still to be done to them.
-Because to me, unless I feel … Continue reading Details on film
+Because to me, unless I feel a photo, it’s just a snapshot.

 Try to guess where these photos were taken; some of the images might be readily recognizable to you if you’re from the DC area.
 If you’re wondering about the processing, they were captured on 35mm film with an Exakta EXA Ia camera, scanned in from the negatives and edited in Lightroom and Photoshop.